-Reaction as UK PM Johnson admitted to hospital with coronavirus symptoms
+Factbox: Reaction as UK PM Johnson admitted to hospital with coronavirus symptoms

 LONDON (Reuters) - British Prime Minister Boris Johnson was admitted to hospital for tests on Sunday in what Downing Street said was a “precautionary step” because he was showing persistent symptoms of coronavirus 10 days after testing positive for the virus.

-Here is some reaction and analysis following the news:
+Here is some reaction following the news:

+“I want to express our nation’s well wishes to Prime Minister Boris Johnson as he wages his own personal fight with the virus.
+All Americans are praying for him.
+He’s a friend of mine, he’s a great gentleman and a great leader, and as you know he went to the hospital today but I’m hopeful and sure that he’s going to be fine.
+He’s a strong man, a strong person.”

 “Wishing the Prime Minister well and a speedy recovery.”